maxjustus/sinatra-authentication/readme.markdown

     use Rack::Session::Cookie, :secret => 'A1 sauce 1s so good you should use 1t on a11 yr st34ksssss'
     #if you want flash messages
     use Rack::Flash

+  *Note that Sequel support isn't in the gem version yet*

 ## DEFAULT ROUTES: